DesiQuintans/sosiggun_soren/README.md

-# SR Sosiggun Soren v3.3.1
+# SR Sosiggun Soren v3.4.0

 Whenever I got bad weapon drops in [SupplyRaid](https://h3vr.thunderstore.io/package/Packer/SupplyRaid/), I would pick up and use the enemies' sosigguns.
 It sometimes felt like cheating, especially if they had decent sights and higher power than I was supposed to have, so I decided to make a SupplyRaid character where using sosigguns *isn't* cheating.

-Sosiggun Soren is a character for the SupplyRaid game mode, balanced for use with [Safehouse for H3MP](https://h3vr.thunderstore.io/package/NGA/Safehouse_for_H3MP/) or [SafehouseProgression](https://h3vr.thunderstore.io/package/NGA/SafehouseProgression/).
+Sosiggun Soren is a character for the SupplyRaid game mode, balanced for use with [Safehouse for H3MP](https://h3vr.thunderstore.io/package/NGA/Safehouse_for_H3MP/) (recommended even for solo players) or [SafehouseProgression](https://h3vr.thunderstore.io/package/NGA/SafehouseProgression/).
 Soren's playstyle is built around having limited ammo for your regular guns; you'll need to conserve ammo by grabbing and using sosigguns where possible.
 If you're lucky, an enemy might drop the real version of a sosiggun for you to bring home -- there are 51 guns, 6 melee weapons, and 5 super-rare guns to collect.